 Introduction

 Welcome to OPUS, a new WooCommerce Elementor WordPress Theme designed for online book stores with a nice and modern UI, easy and intuitive to use for entrepeneurs.
-This new version is built with the base of Joints, and includes Elementor Pro and Elementor Power Pack, which brings more widget modules ready to use according to the taste and need of the consumer.
+This new version is built with Elementor Pro and Elementor Power Pack, which brings more widget modules ready to use according to the taste and need of the consumer.
 We hope this new theme meets your expectations in terms of design and customization!

 Requeriments